Skip to main content

 Common use-cases

-1. Instant Off-Ramps: For use-cases where speed is paramount, developers can leverage prefunded wallets to hold a balance with Bridge and instantly draw down on it, via API, and facilitate payments out to many end-users.
+1. Instant On-Ramps: For use-cases where speed is paramount, developers can leverage prefunded wallets to hold a balance with Bridge and instantly draw down on it, via API, and facilitate payments out to many end-users.
 2. Card Acquiring: Card transactions typically settle on a T+2 basis, meaning funds aren’t available for 1–2 business days after a user swipes.
 For developers building card-to-stablecoin flows, this delay creates a poor user experience.
 By holding a balance in a prefunded wallet, developers can instantly credit users with stablecoins at the moment of purchase, long before card settlement completes.
 3. Liquidity Management Developers with complex liquidity management needs leverage prefunded wallets to settle batched payments to Bridge and trigger many payouts from their balance.
 These batches lower per-transaction fees by spreading fixed fees across many payouts.